Wholteza/tiltuino/README.md

 ### Requirements

 The sketch depends on my fork of the official ArduinoBLE library.
 This fork adds a method to read the manufacturer data from bluetooth devices.
-The code for that was taken from a stale pull request on the official libraries pull request section.
+The code for that was taken from an open pull request on the official libraries pull request section that has been ignored for a year.
+Link is included in the bottom of the readme.

 Clone [Wholteza/ArduinoBLE](https://github.com/Wholteza/ArduinoBLE) and place it in your arduino IDE's library directory.
 Make sure that you don't have the official ArduinoBLE library in there from before.